 The 6.5% Debentures are listed on the TSX under the symbol "CJT.DB.A" and were issued in March 2012.
 All of the 7.5% Debentures that were listed on the TSX under the symbol "CJT.DB" were redeemed in May 2012.
-The following table sets forth information relating to the trading of the 6.5% Debentures and the 7.5% Debentures on the TSX for the periods indicated:
+The following table sets forth information relating to the trading of the 6.5% Debentures on the TSX for the periods indicated: